GuillaumeMougeot/tensorflow_resnet_cifar10/README.md

 * images of the model predictions on a batch of test samples

 ## Performance
 The performances below were obtained by doing only one run on all the model and taking the best test error during traning.
-With model selection, the test errors should undoubtedly improved.
+With model selection, the test errors should undoubtedly improve.

 | Name      | # layers | # params| Test err(paper) | Test err(this impl.)|
 |-----------|---------:|--------:|:---------------:|:---------------------:|